SuryaThiru/portfolio/content/about.md

 ## Hobbies

 I love story driven games (❤️ Witcher 3), music, TV series and a few stress busting sitcoms.
+A beginning guitarist 🎸.
 A fan of Critical Role.

 ## Connect